Convergence Rates of Gaussian ODE Filters: Introduction

-Another line of work (comprising the methods from \rev{\cite{o.13:_bayes_uncer_quant_differ_equat,conrad_probability_2017,teymur2016probabilistic,Lie17,AbdulleGaregnani17,teymur2018a}}) introduces probability measures to ODE solvers in a fundamentally different way---by representing the distribution of all numerically possible trajectories with a set of sample paths.
-To compute these sample paths, \cite{o.13:_bayes_uncer_quant_differ_equat} draws them from a (Bayesian) Gaussian process (GP) regression; \rev{\cite{conrad_probability_2017,teymur2016probabilistic,Lie17,teymur2018a}} perturb classical estimates after an integration step with a suitably scaled Gaussian noise; and \cite{AbdulleGaregnani17} perturbs the classical estimate instead by choosing a stochastic step-size.
-While \rev{\cite{conrad_probability_2017,teymur2016probabilistic,Lie17,AbdulleGaregnani17,teymur2018a}} can be thought of as (non-Bayesian) `stochastic wrappers' around classical solvers, which produce samples with the same convergence rate, \cite{o.13:_bayes_uncer_quant_differ_equat} employs---like the filter---GP regression to represent the belief on $x$.
-However, \cite{o.13:_bayes_uncer_quant_differ_equat} also aims for a sample representation of numerical errors and thereby allows a flexible class of (possibly non-Markov) GP priors, from which it iteratively draws samples.
-A conceptual and experimental comparison between \cite{o.13:_bayes_uncer_quant_differ_equat} and the filter can be found in \cite{schober2018}. \rev{An additional numerical test against \cite{conrad_probability_2017} was published in \cite{Kersting2016UAI}.
-Moreover, \cite{TronarpKersting2018} recently introduced a particle ODE filter, which combines a filtering-based solver with a sampling-based uncertainty quantification (UQ) and is numerically compared with \cite{o.13:_bayes_uncer_quant_differ_equat} and \cite{conrad_probability_2017}.}
+Another line of work (comprising the methods from \rev{\citet{o.13:_bayes_uncer_quant_differ_equat,conrad_probability_2017,teymur2016probabilistic,Lie17,AbdulleGaregnani17,teymur2018a}}) introduces probability measures to ODE solvers in a fundamentally different way---by representing the distribution of all numerically possible trajectories with a set of sample paths.
+To compute these sample paths, \citet{o.13:_bayes_uncer_quant_differ_equat} draws them from a (Bayesian) Gaussian process (GP) regression; \rev{\citet{conrad_probability_2017,teymur2016probabilistic,Lie17,teymur2018a}} perturb classical estimates after an integration step with a suitably scaled Gaussian noise; and \citet{AbdulleGaregnani17} perturbs the classical estimate instead by choosing a stochastic step-size.
+While \rev{\citet{conrad_probability_2017,teymur2016probabilistic,Lie17,AbdulleGaregnani17,teymur2018a}} can be thought of as (non-Bayesian) `stochastic wrappers' around classical solvers, which produce samples with the same convergence rate, \citet{o.13:_bayes_uncer_quant_differ_equat} employs---like the filter---GP regression to represent the belief on $x$.
+While the Gaussian ODE filter can convergence with polynomial order (see results in this paper), However, \citet{o.13:_bayes_uncer_quant_differ_equat} only \rev{show} first-order convergence rates and also construct a sample representation of numerical errors, from which samples are drawn iteratively.
+A conceptual and experimental comparison between the filter and \citet{o.13:_bayes_uncer_quant_differ_equat} can be found in \citet{schober2019}. \rev{An additional numerical test against \citet{conrad_probability_2017} was given by \citet{Kersting2016UAI}.
+Moreover, \citet{TronarpKSH2019} recently introduced a particle ODE filter, which combines a filtering-based solver with a sampling-based uncertainty quantification (UQ), and compared it numerically with \citet{conrad_probability_2017} and \citet{o.13:_bayes_uncer_quant_differ_equat}.}